 New books and curriculum had been chosen with care,

 In hopes Harvard scholarships were sure to be theirs;

 The children were nestled all snug in their beds;

 While visions of perfection danced in mom’s head.

-Ah yes, the night before the first day of homeschooling each year.
+Ah yes, the night before the first day of homeschool each year.
 We go to sleep with visions of The Perfect School Year.
 We will be organized and intentional, the kids excited to learn.
 They will wake up, quickly get ready, and and eat a healthy, home-cooked breakfast.
 We will start our day with prayer and snuggle on the couch reading aloud together.
-No one will whine about doing his or her schoolwork.
+No one whines about doing schoolwork.
 Instead they will ask for more.

 But then we wake up.